felixheck/wozu/README.md

 ```

 The method returns a sorted and unified list of all defined routes.<br>
-Furthermore it is possible to pass an optional `labels` parameter to select specific connections.

 ## Usage as Util
 This package include besides the plugin a corresponding util feature, so it is not necessary `wozu` as a plugin: